 Heathrow is one of the world’s busiest airports.
 There’s a constant stream of planes taking off, landing and taxiing to their gates.
 When the concrete slabs underneath these heavy metal birds get uneven (because of bad drainage and age), the birds can’t return to their nests.
 Replacing the slabs would force the airline gates to close.
 British Airways, for example, would lose around £500,000 a day in downtime.
 Slabs would be replaced one at a time.
 There would be a construction site, and each slab would cost £20,000.
 And sometimes the work wouldn’t even be effective.
 Previous repairs on Heathrow’s slabs didn’t last for long.
 The concrete was already cracking.
 So Geobear stepped in.

 Heathrow’s passengers didn’t see “Delayed” next to their flight numbers.
 No terminals or gates were closed.
 And because Geobear’s geopolymer works very quickly, passengers could board their aircraft in the morning as planned, and take off for their business meetings or holidays in the sun.
-With the gates staying open, over £145,000 million was saved.
-The customer was happy, too.
+With the gates staying open, over £145 million was saved.
 The Geobear solution was more than 75% cheaper than replacing the slabs.
 And unlike concrete, in nearly 40 years our materials have never failed.